jefferyfry/gcp-saas-bill/pubsub-service/README.md

 * gcpProjectId - _GCP Project ID_ from above.

 ### Configuration File
-The configFile command-line option or CLOUD_BILLING_SAAS_CONFIG_FILE environment variable requires a path to a JSON file with the configuration.
+The configFile command-line option or CLOUD_BILL_SAAS_CONFIG_FILE environment variable requires a path to a JSON file with the configuration.
 Example:
 ```
 {
   "pubSubSubscription": "codelab",